Natalie-2004/Java/README.md

 Pros and Cons <br/>

 - Loose Coupling: The subject and observers are loosely coupled.
 The subject doesn't need to know the details of the observers.
-- Flexibility: Observers can be added or removed at runtime.
+- Open-closed principle: Observers can be added or removed at runtime.
 - Communication: A subject can updates to all registered observers.

 <br/>